The Ultimate In Birding Tours

 SOCOTRA BIRDING TOUR: OVERVIEW

-Birdquest’s Socotra birding expedition explores little-visited Socotra (or Soqotra) Island and if conditions allow the remote and hardly-ever-visited island of Abd al Kuri, which are part of a small archipelago of four islands lying in the Indian Ocean off the Horn of Africa and some 500 km (300 miles) south of the Arabian Peninsula.
+Birdquest’s Socotra birding expedition explores little-visited Socotra (or Soqotra) Island and, if conditions at the time allow, the remote and hardly-ever-visited island of Abd al Kuri, which are part of a small archipelago of four islands lying in the Indian Ocean off the Horn of Africa and some 500 km (300 miles) south of the Arabian Peninsula.

-Currently occupied by the United Arab Emirates (the island is part of Yemen but is administered by the legitimate government of the country, unlike the rebel-held parts of the mainland), Socotra is as a result a very safe place to visit.
+Currently semi-occupied by Saudi Arabia, the island is part of Yemen but is administered by the legitimate government of the country, unlike the rebel-held parts of the mainland.
+Socotra is, as a result, a very safe place to visit.
 Socotra is geographically and faunistically more African than Arabian.

 Over 150 species of birds have been recorded here, but new species are being found every year.
 For most birders, however, it is the endemic birds that are the prime attraction.
-The eleven currently recognized endemic species include Socotra Buzzard, Socotra Scops Owl, Socotra Warbler, Socotra Cisticola, Socotra Starling, Socotra Sunbird, Socotra White-eye, Socotra Sparrow, Abd al Kuri Sparrow, Socotra Golden-winged Grosbeak and Socotra Bunting.
+The eleven currently recognised endemic species of the islands are Socotra Buzzard, Socotra Scops Owl, Socotra Warbler, Socotra Cisticola, Socotra Starling, Socotra Sunbird, Socotra White-eye, Socotra Sparrow, Abd al Kuri Sparrow, Socotra Golden-winged Grosbeak and Socotra Bunting.
 The local forms of the Long-billed Pipit and Great Grey Shrike may also represent full species.

 Other great birds include Socotra Cormorant, Masked Booby, Persian Shearwater, Jouanin’s Petrel, Swinhoe’s Storm Petrel, Lichtenstein’s Sandgrouse, Nubian Nightjar and Somali Starling.